 Optional - we'll give some time during the lpm session to do this but you may want to play a bit with the helping hands magnifying glass in advance.
-There are many pivoting joints that you can angle and tighten with the glass, find an angle that is comfortable for viewing but leaves space in between to work.
+There are many pivoting joints that you can angle and tighten with the yoing nuts.
+If you want to use the magnifying glass, find an angle that is comfortable for viewing but leaves space in between to work.